gennadis/dvmn_teams/README.md

 ```

 ## Usage
 1. Open admin panel
 Open app in browser [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/)

-2. Add new student to test bot
+2. Add yourself as a Student to test the bot
-Make sure to enter your real Telegram `@username` otherwise bot won't recognize you as a student.
+Make sure to enter your real Telegram `@username`, otherwise bot won't recognize you as a student.

 3. Start using bot
-@Devmanenrollbot
+`@Devmanenrollbot`